thingsdb/ThingsDocs/v0/content/procedures-api/_index.md

 });
 ```

-Once a procedure is created, it can be easily used via a [run](./run) function in one of the native ThingsDB clients available (see the example below) or by performing a `RUN` request using the HTTP API (see [connect](../connect/http-api/#run-request) section).
+Once a procedure is created, it can be easily used in a query.
+You may just call the procedure as if it is a function, or you can use the [run](./run) function in one of the native ThingsDB clients available (see the example below) or by performing a `RUN` request using the HTTP API (see [connect](../connect/http-api/#run-request) section).
 For a more low-level example view the [socket run example](../connect/socket/run).

 > Here is a complete working example where we use the Python client to call our procedure.